igogrek/bitbucket-slack-notifier-admin/README.md

 #### Web interface for management of the notifier

+This is the source of Web UI for the https://github.com/Igogrek/bitbucket-slack-notifier

 UI is based on Vue.js and Bulma CSS framework.

 Right now it's very basic and main functionality is managing the user